cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 The proliferation of open source projects such as Istio, Knative, SPIFFE, and OpenFGA has also played a crucial role in advancing Zero Trust.
 These projects provide robust frameworks for identity management, policy enforcement, Security Behavior Analytics, and secure communication within cloud native environments.

 The National Institute of Standards and Technology (NIST) has been pivotal in formalizing the Zero Trust model.
-[NIST's guidelines on Zero Trust Architecture](https://csrc.nist.gov/pubs/sp/800/207/final) outline key tenets and principles to help build systems that follows the model.
+[NIST's guidelines on Zero Trust Architecture](https://csrc.nist.gov/pubs/sp/800/207/final) outline key tenets and principles to help build systems that follow the model.

 The history of Zero Trust started as a theoretical concept and evolved into a practical, essential cybersecurity framework.
 The contributions of early theorists, pioneering implementations by industry leaders, and the formalization by standardization bodies like NIST have collectively shaped the Zero Trust model, making it a cornerstone of modern cybersecurity strategies in cloud native environments.